tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Completely anonymous sessions can be established using Diffie-Hellman for key exchange.
-The server's public parameters are contained in the server key exchange message, and the client's are sent in the client key exchange message.
+The server's public parameters are contained in the server key share message, and the client's are sent in the client key share message.
 Eavesdroppers who do not know the private values should not be able to find the Diffie-Hellman result (i.e., the pre_master_secret).